brettmartin4/simtwo/README.md

     - Allow for selection of y axis value (or values if dual-axis) based on available models (time sync, prop delay, etc)
     - Update Poincare sphere plot to reflect stochastic drift model unless specified by some dropdown
     - Allow for multiple loaded models (with one being the active model) from which the plots can use to make visualizations
+       - Change plot axis selection so either y axis can plot: a variable from the loaded dataset, inference from a loaded model, predictions from a physical model
  - Write example script for time-of-flight or entanglement distribution SeQUeNCe experiment
  - Look into [pdoc](https://pdoc.dev/) for generating code documentation
     - Go back through and implement argument and return type annotations using the `from __future__ import annotations` standard from [Python PEP 563](https://peps.python.org/pep-0563/) (This will help with auto-generating docs later on, iirc)